-Discuss this with the child's class teacher and the SENCo.
+Discuss this with the child's class teacher and the SENDCo.
 They can help you pin point any concerns and share experiences in school. - 2.
 Who is responsible for the progress and success of my child in school?

-The class teacher is responsible for the progress and this is overseen by senior leaders and the SENCo where necessary. - 3.
+The class teacher is responsible for the progress and this is overseen by senior leaders and the SENDCo where necessary. - 3.
 How is the curriculum matched to my child's needs?

 Each child is taught according to their age.
 This corresponds to the National Curriculum.
 E.g a Year 5 child works at the Year 5 standard in the Curriculum.
 For children working below their age expectation, the Curriculum is tailored to suit their needs.
-This might be at a lower age level or at P scale level.
-For children who are exceeding their age expectation, they deepen their knowledge and understanding of that standard rather than move up to the next year group. - 4.
+This might be at a lower age level or at Pre-Key stage level.
+For children who are exceeding their age expectation, they deepen their knowledge and understanding of that standard to ensure mastery has been reached. - 4.
 How do school staff support me/my child?